Home › UK Rules › Motoring Laws › Highway Code Guidance

 The rules of the Highway Code are essential reading for anyone who uses the roads and highways.
 This guide will help drivers and riders learn to drive and keep all road users safe from accidents.

-Note: British Highway Code rules apply in England, Scotland, and in Wales.
-Road laws differ in Northern Ireland.
-The Department for Transport is the government organisation that last updated Highway Code UK.
+Important: British Highway Code rules apply in England, Scotland, and in Wales.
+Some of the road laws differ in Northern Ireland.

-BASIC HIGHWAY CODE RULES: UK motorists and pedestrians all share a common responsibility - reducing daily road fatalities and injuries!
+UK motorists and pedestrians all share a common responsibility – reducing daily road fatalities and serious injuries!

 The main purpose of the Highway Code regulations is to reduce road casualties and deaths for drivers and wayfarers on the streets.

-UK Highway Code Laws give strict instructions with essential safe driving techniques.
-Follow the UK rules of the road to meet these objectives.
+Highway Code laws give strict instructions with essential safe driving techniques.
+Following the rules of the road will meet these objectives.

 In fact, the Highway Code wording makes it clear to identify the law.
 The words of MUST and MUST NOT are the rules.